JerryI/wljs-graphics-d3/README.md

-# Graphics Parser based on D3.js & Plotly
+# Graphics Parser based on D3.js
 *written with love in Javascript*

 ![Img](imgs/intro.gif)